Thinking about quitting your job? Here's how to decide if it's the right choice for you.

 Are you sitting at a desk for too many hours of the day?

-Would a different workgroup, manager, or position be better for you within the same organization?
+Would a different group, manager, or position be better for you at the same company?

 Is your current work environment just not for you anymore?

 Do you dread going in (or logging in) on Monday mornings?
 It might be a sign that its time to find a new job.

 Is the discomfort you feel short-lived and brief, or constant and permanent?

 What is your "point of no return?"
 What is your deal-breaker?

 Does the mission of your company not align with your values?